-Summer can bring sales slumps in many industries, but the slowed pace of business doesn’t mean your sales team can’t be productive.
-Amping up sales team motivation in the summer is as important (or more) than any other time of year.
+Summer can bring sales slumps in many industries, but the sluggish pace of business doesn’t mean your sales team can’t be productive.
+Amping up sales team motivation now is as important (or more) than any other time of year.

-Use these sales team motivation ideas to keep your team engaged and pressing forward during vacation season.
+Use these 4 sales team motivation tips to keep your team engaged and energized during vacation season.

 1. Plan a Sales Contest

-Just like your prospects, your sales reps are probably spending a chunk of their day dreaming about a sunny beach or getaway.
-Why not turn that daydreaming into motivation by offering a contest to win an end-of-summer vacation?
+Just like your prospects, your sales professionals are probably wishing for a day at a sunny beach or relaxing mountain getaway.
+Why not turn that daydream into motivation by offering a contest to win an end-of-summer vacation?

 The timing will benefit you in two ways:

-1. Your reps will be motivated to perform during the distracting summer months with their eye on the end-of-summer prize, and…
+- Your team will be motivated to perform during the listless summer months with their eye on the end-of-summer prize.